Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: The Likelihood Ratio of Grammar Models

-For readability reasons, we rewrite the probability assigned by $G$ to each token $\token$ in its context $c$ as $P(\token|c;G)$ (as in line 18 in Algorithm~\ref{AlgoGMComp}, where $\token_j$ is used instead of \token).
-We estimate Grammar Models adopting Kneser-Ney smoothing \cite{kneser1995, chen1999}, represented in Algorithm~\ref{AlgoGMComp} as $\KN()$, with a fixed single default discount parameter $D = 0.75$, as explained in Section~\ref{sec-ngram-modelling}.
-We set $N=10$ as an order of the model to ensure that all grammatical relations among the tokens of a sentence are captured, even in cases of long sentences.
-However, the order of the model $N$ could be considered as a hyperparameter of the algorithm (lines 8 and 11 in Algorithm \ref{AlgoGMComp}).
+For readability reasons, we rewrite the probability assigned by $G$ to each token $\token_k$ in its context as $P(\token_k|\token_{<k};G)$ (as in line 19 in Algorithm~\ref{AlgoGMComp}).
+We estimate Grammar Models adopting Kneser-Ney smoothing \parencite{kneser1995, ChenGoodmanLMSmoothing:1996}, represented in Algorithm~\ref{AlgoGMComp} as $\KN()$, with a fixed single default discount parameter $D = 0.75$, as explained in Section~\ref{sec-ngram-modelling}.
+We set $\modelOrder=10$ as an order of the model to ensure that most grammatical relations among the tokens of a sentence are captured, even in cases of long sentences.
+However, the order of the model $\modelOrder$ could be considered as a hyperparameter of the algorithm (lines 10 and 13).